Choosing bird houses best for your birds (and you).

 The best houses are designed to be species-specific!

-Put simply and briefly (we have all the detailed info under Resources), that means the best bird houses are designed to meet the specific needs of the intended occupants.
-For an example, here’s just one aspect of an “anatomically-correct” bird house: Hole Size.
-Hole Size Matters.
+When a bird house is ‘species-specific’, it’s designed to meet the specific needs of the intended occupants.
+This is very important.
+For an example, here’s just one aspect of an “anatomically-correct” bird house that is critical in making a nest secure: Hole Size.
+Hole Size Matters!

 The best bird houses are durable and easy to maintain.